 Disclaimer: if the recommendations above are not working for you, I suggest working with a nutritionist: one that can look at your training plan, use metabolic laboratory data (FAT MAX) plus your powermeter data (kJ’s = calories) AND design a meal plan for long term sustainability.
 Because after all, we are talking about lifestyle changes, not diets.
 Above all, congratulations on the commitment you made to your health and to your power to weight ratio!
 Chris Froome here you come.

-Frank wrote this training tip 14 years ago but still coaches athletes to this day about making better food choices to achieve healthy sustainable weight loss and ultimately a change in the athlete’s lifestyle.
-Recently Frank completed the 14 Day Conscious Cleanse.
-Stay tuned for what he learned.
+Frank wrote this training tip 16 years ago but still coaches athletes to this day about making better food choices to achieve healthy sustainable weight loss and ultimately a change in the athlete’s lifestyle.
 To talk with Frank about your cycling and losing weight, please call 720.406.7444 or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
 Otherwise you can find him riding and eating healthy in Boulder, CO.